stimpy77/Qaud/README.md

 SQL Server, or some other server.
 By using `IDataStore<T>` for all DAL, the prototype solution can switch the underlying database, NoSQL, or in-memory data storage implementation by only changing the IoC/DI initializer, assuming `IDataStore<T>` has been generically implemented for the chosen actual database implementation.

+Building applications upon `IDataStore<T>` would only be recommended for accelerating **prototype application development** or for applications where **DAL performance is less important than DAL targeting versatility**.
+An enterprise environment that is heavily dependent upon the Microsoft stack, including SQL Server, would not benefit from `IDataStore<T>` as much as a development team or individual that is

 Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`/`ICrudEx<T>`, can utilize in-memory implementations when implementing functional tests.